kkornel/run-all-night/README.md

 ## Info

-Provides functionality for locating, tracking and monitoring indoors and outdoors acitivies.
+Provides functionality for locating, tracking and monitoring indoor and outdoor activities.

 Created for Android system using Java.